typewriter-editor/json-patch/README.md

 # json-patch

 > Immutable JSON Patch implementation based on [RFC 6902](https://tools.ietf.org/html/rfc6902).
 > Originally from https://github.com/mohayonao/json-touch-patch which is no longer supported.
-Refactored to TypeScript.
+Refactored to TypeScript
+> and added features to support syncing via Operational Transformation and Last-write-wins.

 ## Features

 - **Immutable**: The original JSON is not update.
-The patches apply to a new JSON.
+The patches create to a new JSON.
-- **Touch**: The patches create a new object if it includes some changes into child elements.
 - **Rollback**: If error occurs, all patches are rejected.
 Return the original JSON.
-- **Customizable**: You can add custom operator using the operator API. → [Wiki](https://github.com/mohayonao/@dabble/json-patch/wiki/Custom-Operator)
+- **Customizable**: You can add custom operators.
-- Maybe, these features are suitable to operate `store` in [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) architecture.
+- **Patch API**: A JSONPatch object to simplify the creation of patches.
+- **Multiplayer**: You can transform patches against each other for collaborative systems using Operational Transformation.
+- **Syncable**: You can sync an object’s fields using Last-write-wins at a field level

 ## Installation

 ```
-$ npm install --save @dabble/json-patch
+$ npm install --save @typewriter/json-patch
 ```

 ## API